fuzionnz/civicrm-codeception/README.md

 * Log in as demo user and check that membership was created
 * Join as a member, have a Drupal user a/c created and check we're logged in
 * Make a donation, add a gift amount, but don't enter a valid email address.
 When validation fails, check we didn't lose the additional gift.

+## Other things to demo here

+* Testing a site which is behind a basic auth prompt
+* Using Cest and Cept tests
+* Helpers